 Also, read Water Pollution in Australia

 Lake Burragorang near Warragamba supplies 80 percent of Sydney’s water.
-This water is then purified through filtration plants, which are controlled 24/7 to make sure that the water is clean.
+This water is then purified through filtration plants, which are controls 24/7 to make sure that the water is clean.
 Before the filtered water reaches our taps, they add fluoride and chlorine.
-While drinking water quality in Australia is strictly regulated, water hardness is not.
+In Australia strictly regulated the drinking water quality, and the water hardness is not.
 As a result, we can observe that the source of the water in Australia has a significant impact on how hard or soft it is.
-Total dissolved solids (TDS) are the total quantity of these dissolved minerals and are generally measured in parts per million (mg/l) or milligrams per litre (mg/litre) units.
-Hard water is defined as having a high mineral concentration, measured in milligrams per litre.
+Total dissolved solids (TDS) are the total quantity of these dissolved minerals.
+And generally measured as milligrams per litre (mg/litre) units.
+Resolving high mineral concentration which measures as milligrams per litre.

 The water hardness scale: